pism/pism/doc/sphinx/technical/blatter-pattyn.rst

    - has no variation (and is periodic) in the `y` direction,
    - uses a constant basal resistance coefficient `\beta`.

-   It is similar but not identical to the `x-z` MMS verification test :cite:`Tezaur2015`, section 4.2 (again, we use Dirichlet BC at lateral boundaries instead of Robin conditions stated in the paper).
+   It is similar to the `x-z` MMS verification test :cite:`Tezaur2015`, section 4.2 (again, we use Dirichlet BC at lateral boundaries instead of Robin conditions stated in the paper).

    See :cite:`Tezaur2015` and the code in ``src/stressbalance/blatter/verification`` for details.